22vikash1995/InterviewPrep/README.md

  There are two functions for grouping items in list<br/>
  a.```listOf()``` function -> This function is used to create read-only(i.e immutable list) type list.<br/>
  ```
 fun main(){
 readOnlyList()
 }
 fun readOnlyList(){
     val courseList= listOf<String>("Java","Python","Kotlin","C#","C")
+     courseList.add("C++")//this will produce an error because above list can not modify
     println("First element of list is: ${courseList.first()}")
     println("Last element of list is: ${courseList.last()}")
     println("No. of element of list is: ${courseList.size}")